ShaogangRen/GAN_Implicit_Likelihood_Estimation/readme.md

 PyTorch demo  implementation of paper [Estimate the Implicit Likelihoods of GANs with Application to Anomaly Detection, WWW2020]

 ## Citation
-If it is useful for your research or work, please cite our paper

 ```
 @inproceedings{ren2020estimate,
   title={Estimate the Implicit Likelihoods of GANs with Application to Anomaly Detection},